Prime Cut Productions Present

-The play is new original work from Belfast playwright Stacey Gregg.
+This play is a new original work from Belfast playwright Stacey Gregg.
 It confronts ideological norms, which have for so long shaped our understanding and beliefs surrounding sexuality and gender.

-Set in the round, Amy McAllister portrays a troubled teenage girl called Kez that is struggling with her gender identity.
-Kez explores her sexuality and gender by posing as a boy who embarks on an intimate relationship with another girl, which leads to devastating effects both legally and personally.
+Set in the round, Scorch explores the story of a teenager called Kes who is struggling with their gender identity.
+Kes explores their sexuality and gender by presenting as a boy who embarks on an intimate relationship with another girl, which leads to devastating effects both legally and personally.

 Writer: Stacey Gregg

 Directer: Emma Jordan

 Sound: Carl Kennedy

 WINNER: Scotsman Edinburgh Fringe First Award, Irish Times Theatre Award for Best New Play, Adelaide Fringe Critics Circle Award, the Vertebra Summerhall Best Actor Award, and the Writers Guild of Ireland ZeBBie Award for Best Theatre Script [break]

 “Scorch is a gem in this year’s Fringe.
 An incredible experience, unforgettable, beautifully written and flawlessly performed.
 The standing ovation it received was rightfully deserved.” [stars-5] Edinburgh Festivals Magazine [break]